azdavis/azdavis.net/posts/define-pl-01.md

   \mathtt{else} \ \mathtt{789}
 $$

-In the informal semantics for if-expressions, we only defined behavior for when the conditional expression evaluates to either $\mathtt{true}$ or
+In the informal semantics for if-expressions, we only defined the behavior for when the conditional expression evaluates to either $\mathtt{true}$ or
 $\mathtt{false}$.
 What should we do here?

 One option is to be more permissive in the semantics for if-expressions.
-We could allow integers to be conditionals as well, perhaps with the semantics that if the integer is 0, then treat it as "falsy" and evaluate the "else" branch, otherwise treat the integer as "truthy" and evaluate the "then" branch.
+As in C-like languages, we could treat 0 as "falsy" and non-zero integers as "truthy".
+Thus, if the condition evaluated to the integer not equal to 0, we would take the then-branch.
+And if it evaluated to 0, we would take the else-branch.

-Our only other option is to declare these kinds of expressions as "invalid" somehow, and thus forbid them from being evaluated.
+Our only other option is to declare these kinds of expressions as "invalid".
+We could then refuse to evaluated these invalid expression.

 We can disallow invalid expressions by defining a static semantics for Hatsugen.
 We'll then say that we're only allowed to evaluate expressions that have been